-The GG Archives is a large, privately held, archives of family history materials, military, and other ephemera dating from the mid 1800s through 2000.
+The GG Archives is a large, privately held, archives of family history materials, military, and other ephemera dating from the mid 1800s through the 2000s.
 The site contains over 7,000 pages and 25,000 images in 12 topical areas.

 Launched on January 1, 2000, the GG Archives offers access to more than 20,000 documents and photographs, including passenger lists, original immigrant passage contracts, steamship brochures, immigration-related papers, and much more.

 The founder of the Archives, Paul Gjenvick, originally named the archives "The Gjenvick-Gjønvik Family History Center" and included the family history of the Gjenvick's in the United States and the Gjønvik's in Scandinavia.
 Gjenvick is the original but incorrect translation of Gjønvik - a unique Norwegian name that first appeared in the late 1800s.

 In 2003, the name was shortened to the "Gjenvick-Gjønvik Archives" to represent the family that started the archives.
 The family history section about the Gjenvick-Gjønvik family was removed that same year and had since been undergoing additional research.

 In 2022, the name was shortened to GG Archives and the domain was changed to GGArchives.com.

 Learn more about our amazing collections through articles in genealogy publications in our "In the News" section.